pixelyloaf/larpchat-bbs/README.md

-# aurorachat-bbs
+# larpchat-bbs
-Aurorachat client for a BBS with python-based door support.
+Larpchat client for a BBS with python-based door support.